Why Mobile is all about NOW and how to leverage it in business.

 On desktop, people generally want to find out more information about you.
 Or they stumble on your site from a search and read more about you before they make a decision.
 But there is also more information they have to dig through.
 So there is a higher chance that they may change their mind and not take your call to action, or even find a call to action.

 On mobile, it is less so.
 Since people make decisions quickly, your reputation becomes even more critical.
+You must have lots of Reputation Capital.

 Mobile visitors are more trusting and dependent on other people’s reviews than desktop users are.